hashicorp/terraform-provider-aws/website/docs/r/lightsail_distribution.html.markdown

 ### Basic Usage

-Below is a basic example
+Below is a basic example with a bucket as an origin.

 ```terraform
 resource "aws_lightsail_bucket" "test" {